 - Libertytown Volunteer Fire Co.
 Carnival

-12. Swimming Pools in Frederick County – Low Cost
+15. Cool Off At Swimming Pools in Frederick County

 Staying local for the summer can save you thousands of dollars in vacation costs.

 Therefore, why not use some of that money and join one of the several pools in Frederick County?

 Here’s a list of Frederick County Swimming Pools: